-Blood tests to measure levels of antimüllerian hormone, which is produced by the structures that contain the egg (follicles)
+Blood tests to measure levels of antimüllerian hormone (AMH), which is produced by the structures that contain the egg (follicles)

 Ultrasonography with an ultrasound device that is placed in the vagina (transvaginal ultrasonography) to view and count the number of follicles

-However, pregnancy may be possible even test results are abnormal.
+However, pregnancy may be possible even if test results are abnormal.

 Because pregnancy may be possible, doctors suggest different treatments for each woman based on her circumstances and age.
 Such treatments include those used to treat problems with ovulation, such as clomiphene, letrozole (an aromatase inhibitor), and human gonadotropins.

-If women are older than 42 or if the number or quality of eggs is decreased, using eggs from another woman (donor) may be the only way to achieve pregnancy.
+If women are older than 42 or if the number or quality of eggs is decreased, using eggs from another woman (donor), if available, may be the only way to achieve pregnancy.